nodebox/g.js/guide/quick-start.md

 We have a number of [guides](/) on using g.js, for example for using it for [vector graphics](/guide/vector.html), [images](/guide/image.html), or general operations like [working with color](/guide/color.html).

+There's also a [function reference](/ref/) containing all of the functions in g.js.